smalltown-boy/sefs/README.md

 ## Description of the project
 Simple EEPROM File System (SEFS) is designed for ATmega series microcontrollers with built-in EEPROM memory.
+The file system is designed to store small configuration files used in systems with microcontrollers.

 ## Adding a library to a project